imda-lionelteo/cfds_workshop/README.md

 # cfds_workshop
-Containers for Deployment and Scaling
+This repository contains materials and resources for the "Containers for Deployment and Scaling" workshop.

+The workshop covers the fundamentals of containerization, deployment strategies, and scaling techniques using Docker and other container orchestration tools.